-EXTRA-CURRICULAR ACTIVITIES — Students can participate in 11 men’s and 11 women’s NCAA Division III varsity athletic teams, 5 coed varsity athletic teams, 8 club sports, 10 nationally affiliated men’s and women’s social fraternities, and 65 student organizations including but not limited to student government, newspaper, intramural sports, departmental clubs, and residence hall activities.
+EXTRA-CURRICULAR ACTIVITIES — Students can participate in 11 men’s and 11 women’s NCAA Division III varsity athletic teams, 5 coed varsity athletic teams, 8 club sports, 10 nationally affiliated men’s and women’s social fraternities, and more than 65 student organizations including but not limited to student government, newspaper, intramural sports, departmental clubs, and residence hall activities.
 Various vocal and instrumental ensembles are available for course credit.

-FINANCIAL ASSISTANCE — Coe College is committed to assisting those families in need of financial assistance.
-The average aid package for incoming students enrolled during the 2021–2022 academic year totaled more than $48,000.
-The total cost of full-time tuition, room, board, and activity fee for the 2021–2022 academic year is $59,324.
+FINANCIAL ASSISTANCE — Coe College provides comprehensive need-based and merit-based financial aid programs designed to help qualified students attend Coe regardless of their family financial situation.
+These assistance programs are based on the premise that students and parents should pay for college to the extent that they are able.
+Need-based financial aid is used to help make up the difference between the cost of college and what a family can afford.
+Visit the Coe College Financial Aid Website for more information.

 HISTORY OF COE COLLEGE